johncf/learn-log/interview-tips/system-design.md

 - Try to state non-functional requirements as specific trade-offs (e.g., "for low latency feed retrieval, a few minutes of staleness is okay"), instead of being overly broad (e.g., "system should have low latency").
 - Make absolutely sure to **discuss trade-offs** and alternatives for each of your choices!
 - Be proactive in identifying parts of the system that could be a bottleneck or a single-point-of-failure.
-- Be mindful of the time spent gathering requirements and capacity estimation.
-After gathering high-level details, only drill down to specifics if necessary for a design decision.
+- Be mindful of the time spent gathering requirements, capacity estimation and high-level design.
+  - After gathering high-level details, only drill down to specifics if necessary for a design decision.
+  - You need to spare ample time for the deep-dive, so that you can showcase your expertise.
 - During the deep-dive, if the interviewer introduces a change in requirements or constraints (e.g., larger scale), be open to rethink major parts of the architecture.

 Sources: